Tech-it-with-Billy/alx-airbnb-database/database-adv-script/partition_performance.md

 Queries lacking the partition key scanned all partitions, resulting in slower performance.
 We also added indexes inside individual partitions (e.g., on status) to optimize non-partition-based queries.

-Using timing, we measured execution time to compare query speeds.
+Using timing, we evaluated execution time to compare query speeds.
 This approach highlights how combining partitioning with selective indexing significantly enhances query efficiency, especially for large datasets with time-based access patterns like booking records.